Invaders Game Series, 2015-2017

-- Buffalo Invaders, an earlier iterations of the game was presented at the Tri-Main Festival in Buffalo, NY, 2015
+- Buffalo Invaders, an earlier iteration of the game was presented at the Tri-Main Festival in Buffalo, NY, 2015

 - Art Invaders, an earlier version of the game was presented as part of the Buffalo Game Space showcase at The Buffalo Science Museum, Buffalo, NY, 2015

-- Invaders, an anti-survaillence game premiered at the Buffalo Game Space meetup, 2015
+- Invaders, an anti-surveillance game premiered at the Buffalo Game Space meetup, 2015

 - Presentation for the students of Digital Media Arts Program, Canisius College, Buffalo, NY, 2015